 I'm Professor of Fluid Mechanics at the School of Architecture, Building and Civil Engineering at Loughborough University.
 You may find me on Twitter at @ChrisKeylock, and my work is listed in Orcid and GoogleScholar .

 My research spans various areas in physics, engineering and the geosciences.
-I am particularly interested in developing new techniques or conceptual frameworks for analysing systems.
+I am particularly interested in developing new techniques or conceptual frameworks for analysing various non-linear systems.

 I am heavily involved in research into nonequilibrium turbulence and further information on this area is available from our web-page: http://www.nonequilibrium-turbulence.org.uk and our twitter feed: @NonEquilibTurb.

 The banner image highlights some of the various things I have worked on over the years.
 From left to right, these are (hyperlinks take you to related research papers):

 - Snow avalanche defences in Neskaupstadur in Iceland;

 - A large-eddy simulation of flow over dunes;

 - A Q-R diagram for the velocity gradient tensor for homogeneous, isotropic turbulence;